Projects (selection)

 Stiftung (Foundation)

-Since long time, I did not participate in any of their activities but I am tremendously happy that it still exists and supports young people to discover the universe.
+For long time, I haven’t participated in any of the youth work activities, but I am tremendously happy, that the organisations still exist and support young people to discover the universe.